THE 2023 APPLICATION IS CLOSED.

 We are looking for motivated individuals to work in a dynamic and professional setting.
-Your work will consist of facilitating and mentoring our high school-level Student Leadership Program (SLP) participants, as they develop the necessary skills for creating lasting change in their communities.
-Hailing from many different states, student participants will partake in one of our three SLP options: the onsite day program held at the Ronald Reagan Presidential Library, the overnight camp stationed at Pepperdine University’s campus, or our virtual program.
+Your work will consist of facilitating and mentoring our middle and high school-level Student Leadership Program (SLP) participants, as they develop the necessary skills for creating lasting change in their communities.
+Hailing from many different states, student participants will partake in one of our two SLP options: the onsite day program held at the Ronald Reagan Presidential Library or our virtual program.
 Your role as an intern is to provide guiding influence for their projects while simultaneously serving as a peer advisor, to support them through their learning.
 Qualified interns are expected to exhibit a passion for leadership, and demonstrate proficient communication skills.

 - Using existing curriculum to facilitate leadership lessons for high-school age students

 - Providing advice, feedback, and guidance to students regarding their community projects

 - Assisting with Foundation events, including check-in, setup, greeting, clean up, and other duties